codejamninja/docs-1/docs/guides/latest/volumes/pvc.md

 nfs-pvc   Bound    nfs-pv   1Gi        RWX                           32s
 ```

-Here, we can see that the PVC `nfs-pvc` has been bounded with PV `nvs-pv`.
+Here, we can see that the PVC `nfs-pvc` has been bounded with PV `nfs-pv`.

 **Deploy Workload:**